Assignment of Programming Language C

 Operators:-

 Operators are used in programs to manipulate data and variables.
+They usually

-C operator can be classified into a number of categories.
+into a number of categories.
 They include:

 1. Arithmetic operators